jonathangraham/jonathangraham.github.io/_posts/TBD-Clojure functions.md

 		val
 		(my-reduce f (f val (first coll)) (rest coll))))
 </code></pre>
-Tests all back working, so let's add a few more examples of reduce and check that our implementation handles them:
+The tests are all back working, so let's add a few more examples of reduce and check that our implementation handles them:

 <pre><code>	(it "convert a vector to a set"
 		(should= #{:a :b :c} (my-reduce conj #{} [:a :b :c])))